-The Sisters of Notre Dame de Namur in the United States are part of an international congregation of over twelve hundred Roman Catholic sisters, who were founded by St Julie Billiart.
+The Sisters of Notre Dame de Namur in the United States are part of an international congregation of Roman Catholic sisters, who were founded by Saint Julie Billiart.
 Our mission is to share the goodness of God with others, especially those most in need.

 In the United States, Sisters of Notre Dame de Namur are in every region of the country.
 We place special emphasis on educating for life in all its forms and serve elementary and secondary schools, adult education centers, colleges and universities, social service and pastoral care settings.